Mimalloc

 mimalloc (pronounced "me-malloc") is a free and open-source compact general-purpose memory allocator developed by Microsoft with focus on performance characteristics.
 The library is about 11000 lines of code and works as a drop-in replacement for malloc of the C standard library and requires no additional code changes. mimalloc was initially developed for the run-time systems of the Lean and Koka languages.
-Notable design aspects include free list sharding, eager page reset, first-class heaps.
+Notable design aspects include free list sharding, eager page reset, and first-class heaps.
 It can co-exist with other memory allocators linked to the same program.

 mimalloc is available on Windows, Mac OS X, Linux and *BSD.
 The source code is licensed under MIT License and available on GitHub.